TeamMoegMC/EnergyLevelTransition/.github/ISSUE_TEMPLATE/bug--suggestion-feature-request.md

 name: Suggestion/Feature Request
 about: Suggest an idea for this project
 title: ''
-labels: Suggestion
+labels: ''
-assignees: yuesha-yc, duckegg128, dashuaibia, Evanenir
+assignees: dashuaibia, duckegg128, Evanenir, yuesha-yc

 ---